-Confusion between Taxonomy and Diet
+Taxonomy and Diet

-The Great Apes
+The Great Apes and Their Diet

-Evidence of Humans as Omnivores
+Evidence that Humans are Omnivores

 The omnivorous diet of humans included meat based on archeological records.
 McArdle points out that human ancestors were among the hunter or gatherers from the beginning.
 And that when domestication of food sources began, it eventually included both animals and plants.